Viral Personality: Producing the "Spring Tease" Comedy Short

 Rapid-Fire Post-Production

-A rapid-fire montage moves two actors through extreme seasonal flips, from sunlit outfits and beach energy to blizzard-ready gear and full winter panic.
-We shot and framed the piece specifically for a 9:16 vertical viewing experience so it would feel native on Reels and short-form feeds.
+- Social Media Comedy Short: A rapid-fire montage pushes two actors through extreme weather flips, from sunny optimism and beach props to snow panic and full winter gear.
+We framed the whole piece for a native 9:16 mobile experience.

 The Impact